Recidiviz/covid19-dashboard/backend/README.md

 reasonable measures to avoid breaking it and let others know if it will be unavailable or unstable for a time while you are actively developing it.

+For local development of functions that need to interact with Google Cloud services, you can save a service account private key to `backend/python-functions/service-account.json` (it will be untracked) and export its path to an environment variable called `GOOGLE_APPLICATION_CREDENTIALS`.
+Service clients from the Google Cloud Python API libraries will consume this environment variable automatically.
+Please note this has no effect on the deployed functions, it is to help with local development only.

 See the "Deployment" section below for deployment instructions.

 ## Deployment